 That’s why there has been a bit of a backlash against internet commenters who keep pointing it out.
 The phrase is “common and irritating”, writes Slate’s Daniel Engber in his article The Internet Blowhard’s Favorite Phrase.
 To Engber, correlation≠causation is a “freshman platitude” that professional scientists and journalists don’t need to be reminded of.
 Scientists are merely suggesting a causal relationship.
 They are not claiming it is proven.

 I can see why writers and researchers find it frustrating to be scolded about something they already know.
 But correlation≠causation is one of those things that has a way of sliding onto the back burner of one’s mental awareness, even among scientists.
-One day the researcher is acknowledging the limits to his correlational study, but the next day he is advancing policy arguments that depend on a causal relationship.
-Or more commonly, he is preparing to run yet another correlational study.
+On one day a research group is acknowledging the limits to their correlational study, but the next day they are advancing policy arguments that depend on a causal relationship.
+Or more commonly, they are preparing to run yet another correlational study.

 Nowhere does this seem more of an issue than in nutrition science and in education research.
 In nutrition science, it is much easier to conduct a simple survey on health and eating habits than to organize a large-scale longitudinal randomized control study.
 Is it any wonder then, that after 50 years of nutrition science we still don’t know whether saturated fat is good for you or bad for you?
 And in education research, it is much easier to run a correlational study on class size and achievement than it is to run a randomized control study.
 Is it any wonder then, that the public policy debate about class size is so muddled?